gr1d99/user_profile/README.md

 7. the app provides ```{% update_link %}``` and ```{% profile_link %}``` which returns

--a url which points to update profile
+..* a url which points to update profile.

 ..* ***a url which points to the specific profile***